-This course will introduce and discuss in detail the National Environmental Policy Act (NEPA), its implementation and implications.
+This course will introduce the National Environmental Policy Act (NEPA) regulatory and technical requirements, and other related laws and requirements.
 NEPA is intended to ensure that balanced decision making occurs regarding the environment.
 Almost a thousand environmental impacts assessments are prepared annually.
 This course will explore the need for environmental impact assessments, the different types of assessments, and the regulatory and technical requirements of preparing an assessment.